bitjungle/vaer/README.md

 curl http://localhost:3000/health    # → {"status":"ok","transport":"http"}
 ```

 That's it — you now have a running MCP server.
-See [docs/SETUP.md](docs/SETUP.md) for development setup and [DEPLOYMENT.md](DEPLOYMENT.md) for production.
+See [Documentation](#documentation) for next steps.

 ---